 The point of the game is to control the most states and Canadian provinces at the game’s end.
 Each time you gain control of an entire colony, province or territory, you raise a flag.
 When the game ends with the signing of the Treaty of Paris, the team with the most flag markers wins.

 The players can call on Native-Americans, German Hessian soldiers and French soldiers to help them.
 The players use their own deck of cards to move their units into position and battles are resolved with a roll of dice.

-Many of the reviews on Amazon point out that if you don’t like war games, this is a great game even for people who don’t normally like war games.
+Many of the reviews on Amazon state that this is a great game even for people who don’t normally like war games.

 The game is designed for 2-4 players and takes about 60-120 minutes to complete.
 It is the second title in the Birth of America series which started with the game 1812: The Invasion of Canada.

 1775 Rebellion has won two awards:

 2013 BoardgameGeek Golden Geek Award for Best Board Game

 This trivia game is designed for both kids and adults of all ages to help them learn more about the American Revolution.
 The game has 30 topic cards in each box.
 Each card has three easy trivia questions and three hard trivia questions with a total of 180 questions.
 The questions are true or false questions as well as multiple choice questions.